imawizard/Amalgamation.keylayout/Readme.md

 mkdir -p "$HOME/.config/karabiner/assets/complex_modifications' && cp karabiner-rules.json "$_/Amalgamation.json"
 ```

-# Windows Port
+### Windows

-The windows version is an ahk script and is to be interpreted or embedded with [AutoHotkey](https://www.autohotkey.com).
+The windows version is an ahk script that is to be interpreted or embedded with [AutoHotkey](https://www.autohotkey.com).
-It tries to mimic the behaviour on macOS as closely as possible, see [amalgamation.ahk](windows).
+Furthermore it tries to mimic the keyboard experience on macOS by e.g. remapping the Alt-key to simulate Cmd or making the Return-key within Explorer rename files like in Finder, see [amalgamation.ahk](windows).

 ## Regular layout